-Fairies Mythology: The Irish Banshee (Bean sidhe) and Leanan sidhe
+The Irish Banshee and Leanan sidhe (Two Terrifying Fairies)

-The Irish banshee is a popular folkloric figure in Gaelic fairies’ mythology.
+She stands just outside the window with a mourning wail so shrill, the life drains from your face.
+But you aren’t the one dying.
+She’s here to mourn another.
+The beating of wings, a gasp of wind, and she’s gone.
+And so is your family member.
+Is she a guide to the afterlife?
+Or an omen?
+The Irish banshee is a popular folkloric figure from the pages of history.
 You might have heard the term banshee before, such as in the band name Siouxsie and the Banshees or maybe in a horror movie.
 But the belief in the banshee isn’t modern, it’s ancient.
 Here we’ll explore the origins, characteristics, and frightening aspects of the Irish banshee and introduce a vampiric-fairy, the Leanan sidhe.

 What or Who is the Irish Banshee?

 In Celtic fairies’ mythology, the Irish banshee plays an important role.
-Her name the banshee, or originally bean-sidhe, means “woman of the fairy mound”.
-Sidhe translating to hill or mound.
+Her name the banshee, or in Gaelic bean-sidhe, means “woman of the fairy mound”.
 In Scotland, she’s the cointeach.
 In Ireland the sidhe were the people of the hills, also called the good folk.
 Or in layman’s terms – fairies.
 Fairies are depicted as small, winged and helpful in growing gardens and saving princesses.
 However, the true nature of the sidhe is much different.
-The Irish banshee is one example.
+They are unpredictable and don’t follow human rules or societal values.
+Some of the faery folk are mischievous, while others’ true intentions are never quite known.
+The Irish banshee being one of the latter.

-The banshee is well known in Ireland and parts of Scotland for her keening (wailing scream), which she employs before someone dies.
+The banshee is well known in Ireland and Scotland for her keening (or wailing scream), which she unleashes upon an unsuspecting family before someone in the family dies.
 In old Irish lore, this is typically a member of one of the old Irish families of Milesian descent.
+According to Ireland’s Eye, the five families haunted by the Banshee are the O’Connors, the O’Neills, the O’Briens, the O’Gradys, and the Kavanaghs.
 When the banshee’s scream is heard, it’s truly terrifying.
-Either of the banshee herself OR of the thought of a family member’s pending death.
+Either of the banshee herself OR of the thought of a family member’s imminent death.

 Washer at the Fords